Covid-19: End to social distancing 'is one step forward'

 "Are we going to have a confrontation in the foyer to make it very uncomfortable for everybody?"

-Anne McReynolds said the announcement by the executive was "not a panacea" and many venues "would not be throwing the doors open on Friday" as they have planned for social distancing.
+Anne McReynolds said the announcement by the executive was not a panace" and many venues "would not be throwing the doors open on Friday" as they have planned for social distancing.

 "There is an enormous amount of work to be done to build up audience confidence and artist confidence," she told the BBC's Good Morning Ulster programme.

-"There is no denying the fact that its going to take quite some time before we're back to pre-pandemic levels.
-At this point we're looking at 2023 or 2024 before we can really begin to think about business as usual."
+"It's going to take quite some time before we're back to pre-pandemic levels," she added.

+"We're looking at 2023 or 2024 before we can really begin to think about business as usual."

-England abolished its mandatory social distancing measures on 19 July, with a small number of exceptions for settings like hospitals, care homes and border control posts.
+England abolished its mandatory social distancing measures on 19 July, with a few exceptions for settings like hospitals, care homes and border control posts.

 Wales lifted its legal requirements on social distancing on 7 August, leaving it to individual businesses to decide their own rules after risk assessments.

-Scotland dropped its social distancing requirements on 9 August, but a 2m (6ft) rule remains in place for Scottish healthcare settings such as hospitals, doctors' surgeries and dentists.
+Scotland dropped its social distancing requirements on 9 August, but a 2m (6ft) rule remains in place for healthcare settings such as hospitals, doctors' surgeries and dentists.

-Ministers did not consider social distancing in the hospitality sector during Monday's virtual meeting.

 'Pragmatic and positive'

-First Minister Paul Givan said in a social media post that hospitality regulations would be discussed on 7 October.
+Ministers did not consider social distancing in the hospitality sector during Monday's virtual meeting, with First Minister Paul Givan tweeting that hospitality regulations would be discussed on 7 October.

-Colin Neill, chief executive of Hospitality Ulster, said Monday's announcement was "pragmatic and positive".

-Mr Neill said he hoped to see "the same level of pragmatism applied to the hospitality when it's considered next week".
+Colin Neill, chief executive of Hospitality Ulster, said Monday's announcement was "pragmatic and positive", and that he hoped to see "the same level of pragmatism applied to hospitality".

-"If we don't move we'll not see our opportunity to benefit from the high street card," he told BBC News NI.
+"If we don't move, we'll not see our opportunity to benefit from the high street card," he told BBC News NI.

-"I think it's a fantastic initiative, but if we're heavily restricted in numbers we cannot benefit from it."
+"It's a fantastic initiative, but if we're heavily restricted in numbers we cannot benefit from it.

 "We're trading at a loss already and the longer this goes on the longer we'll be excluded from that."